Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some statistics about colorectal cancer:

 Colorectal cancer is the third most common type of cancer (excluding skin cancer) in men and women combined.

-About 143,000 people were diagnosed with colorectal cancer in 2015.
-This includes about 93,000 people diagnosed with colon cancer and about 40,000 people diagnosed with rectal cancer.
+About 135,430 people will be diagnosed with colorectal cancer in 2017.
+This includes about 95,520 people who will be diagnosed with colon cancer and about 39,910 people diagnosed with rectal cancer.

-For the average person, the lifetime risk of developing colorectal cancer is about 1 in 20 (5%).
+For men, the lifetime risk of developing colorectal cancer is about 1 in 21 (4.7%) and for women, 1 in 23 (4.4%).
 But this risk can be higher for people with certain risk factors.

-Colorectal cancer is the third leading cause of cancer death when men and women are looked at separately.
+Colorectal cancer is the third leading cause of cancer death in women, and the second leading cause of cancer death in men.
 It is the second leading cause when men and women are combined.

 About 50,260 people were expected to die from colorectal cancer in 2017.